Qsario/virus_blacklist/README.md

 -----

 This gem takes in the MD5 hash of a file and looks it up using CYMRU's DNS-based blacklist.
-Its usage is incredibly simple:
+Its usage is simple:

 ```ruby
 require 'virus_blacklist'